tomek7667/Copy-Request/README.md

     - [ ] Some unit tests that verify the parsing process with different scenarios
 - Python
     - [ ] Same roadmap as for JS.
 Will be filled when JS roadmap is finished.

+If you have any ideas or improvements that you would like to see in the extension, please open a new issue and I would love to implement it!